pdpy-github/pdpy.github.io/docs/0.0.2/_sources/table/filter.rst.txt

 ================

-The pyDischarge package defines a small number of filter functions that implement standard filtering operations used in gravitational-wave data analysis:
+The pyDischarge package defines a small number of filter functions that implement standard filtering operations used in partial discharge data analysis:

 .. automodsumm:: pydischarge.table.filters
    :functions-only: